1.“Hasn’t the Bible been corrupted or changed?” 2. “Isn’t Muhammad mentioned in the Bible?”

 3. “Why do Christians worship Jesus?”

 Christians worship Jesus because he is God.
-He is God who came who earth as a man in the flesh.
+He is God who came to earth as a man in the flesh.
 He died.
 He rose bodily from the dead and he now sits at the right hand of God the Father in heaven.

 But this man (Jesus), after he had offered one sacrifice for sins for ever, sat down on the right hand of God; Hebrews 10:12